- House System

-The four house names are Fiennes (orange), Richmond (pink), Stephens (green) and Scott (blue).
+The five house names are Sinha (yellow), Fiennes (orange), Richmond (pink), Stephens (green) and Scott (blue).
 All have successfully climbed Mount Everest.
 All students receive a house badge in year 7 and are allocated depending on their tutor groups.

 Each house has House Captains, Vice House Captains and a Head of House to help encourage participation and support students in all the competitions and activities.